 You may also request annual filing if you make sales during no more than one thirty consecutive day period during the preceding calendar year.
 Changes to the filing status can only be requested each year before February 20th in order to file quarterly, bi-annually or annually for that calendar year.
 The discount for local sales tax is the same as for State sales tax.
 However, non-state administered local taxes that may be filed through MAT/ONE SPOT may have a different discount rate and MAT has been programmed accordingly.
 Note: If paying via EFT, the EFT payment information must be transmitted by 4:00 p.m.
 (Central Standard Time) on or before the due date, to be considered timely paid.

-This program provides a single point of filing for all state-administered local sales, use, rental and lodgings taxes, as well as, non-state administered sales, use and rental taxes through MAT.
-Effective October 2016, non-state administered local lodgings tax will be added to the tax types available to be filed in MAT/ONE SPOT.
+ONE SPOT provides a single point of filing for all state-administered local sales, use, rental and lodgings taxes, as well as, non-state administered sales, use and rental taxes.